openfaas/docs/docs/openfaas-pro/sqs-events.md

 * Tuning the connector for your needs

-    `queueURL` - the URL for your SQS queue
+    `queueURL` - the URL for your SQS queue - you can specify a comma-separated list of queues to consume from or a single URL of a queue.
+When you specify multiple queues, the connector will consume from each of them and invoke functions in parallel.
+The access key and secret key must be the same for all queues given in `queueURL`.

     `visibilityTimeout` - Maximum time to keep message hidden from other processors whilst executing function